KenWuqianghao/KenWuqianghao/README.md

 </p>

 ## :sassy_man:  About me
-- :school: Students at [University of Waterloo](https://uwaterloo.ca/) for CS and [Wilfrid Laurier University](https://www.wlu.ca/) for BBA
+- :school: Students at [University of Waterloo](https://uwaterloo.ca/) for CS
 - :technologist: I love Python and ML.
 I also know some front end development including Angular, Typescript, etc
 - :thinking: Thinking about going into Web3 Development, DeFi, Data Science and Quantitative Finance
 - :nerd_face: I'm always curious to learn more, don't hesitate to reach out to me if you have any fun projects